databrickslabs/overwatch/docs-compose/overwatch_docs/content/GettingStarted/_index.md

 There are three essential components to the cost function:
 * The node type and its associated contract price
 * The node type and its associated DBUs per hour
-* The DBU contract prices for both interactive and automated.
+* The DBU contract prices for the SKU under which your DBUs are charged such as:
+  * Interactive
+  * Automated
+  * DatabricksSQL (not automatically calculated in Gold as of 0.4.2)
+  * JobsLight (not automatically calculated in Gold as of 0.4.2)

-The two DBU contract costs are captured from the Overwatch run config; however, compute costs and dbu to node associations are maintained in the [InstanceDetails]({{%relref "DataEngineer/Definitions.md"%}}/#instancedetails) table.
+The DBU contract costs are captured from the [Overwatch run config]({{%relref "GettingStarted/Configuration.md"%}}/#databrickscontractprices); however, compute costs and dbu to node associations are maintained in the [InstanceDetails]({{%relref "DataEngineer/Definitions.md"%}}/#instancedetails) table.
 **IMPORTANT** This table is automatically created in the target database upon first initialization of the pipeline.
 **DO NOT** try to manually create the target database outside of Overwatch as that will lead to database validation errors.